ArnaudBuchholz/ui5-test-runner/doc/legacy.md

 ## Overview

 `ui5-test-runner` can **serve** the application while testing it.
-It means that it delivers the application files through its **web server**.
+The application files are delivered through its **web server**.

-This mode offers interesting and unique capabilities :
+This mode offers unique capabilities :
 * Selecting the UI5 version to use,
 * Caching the UI5 resources to speed up the tests,
 * Mapping of libraries,
-* Code coverage measurement.
+* Measuring the code coverage.

-**NOTE** : by extension, `ui5-test-runner` can be used to only serve the application without testing it.
-Use `--serve-only`.
+**NOTE** : `ui5-test-runner` can be used to only serve the application without testing it with the option `--serve-only`.

 ## Step by step